pnobecourt/docker-xeoma/README.md

 # Xeoma

-This is an Alpine based ZoneMinder Docker image.
+This is an Alpine based Xeoma Docker image.

 WORK IN PROGRESS / NOT USEABLE